 - Medicare;

 - · Group health insurance;

 - Dental insurance;

 - Hearing aid insurance;

-- Vision care insurance; and
+- · Vision care insurance;

+- · Foot (care services) insurance; and

 - · Prescription drug plans.

 Premiums for insurance policies that pay a flat rate benefit or a set amount to the person regardless of the actual charges or expenses are not allowed as SOC deductions.